 Central Visayas, officially designated as Region VII, is an administrative region in the Philippines occupying the central section of the Visayas.
-It covers 4 provinces, namely, Bohol, Cebu, Negros Oriental, and Siquijor, as well as 3 highly urbanized cities.
+It covers 2 provinces, namely, Bohol and Cebu, as well as 3 highly urbanized cities.
+Negros Oriental and Siquijor were under the region's jurisdiction until June 11, 2024.
 The regional center is the City of Cebu.

 Its population as determined by the 2020 Census was 8,081,988.
 This represented 39.26% of the overall population of the Visayas island group, or 7.41% of the entire population of the Philippines.
 Based on these figures, the population density is computed at 509 inhabitants per square kilometer or 1,319 inhabitants per square mile.